 Lack of awareness of the course policies cannot be invoked at any point during this course for failure to meet them.
 It is your responsibility to ask for clarification on any policies that you do not understand.

-COURSE SCHEDULE
+TENTATIVE COURSE SCHEDULE

-The following chapters will be presented.
+The following topics will be presented in the sequence that the topics are listed below.